BreakEven+™ • Estimation Stack • FALIB®

 5. Allocated Indirect Rates

-OH, G&A, IR&D, B&P, and related allocations may all need structured recovery.
+OH, G&A, IR&D, B&P, and related allocations that may still need structured recovery.

 6. Prime Cost to Breakeven

-Once every supported cost is included without double counting, the result becomes the financial floor before profit.
+Once all supported cost is included without double counting, the result becomes the floor before profit.

 Sold labor vs. pass-thru support